JujuAdams/Scribble/README.md

 Scribble is made from 8 mandatory scripts and a shader.
 There are 12 optional scripts that unlock more advanced functionality, though they're not needed for basic use.

-Scribble requires that you define fonts specifically for use with Scribble.
+Scribble requires that you explicitly initialise fonts for use with Scribble.
 This is a three-step process:

 1) Add a typical GameMaker font resource through the IDE
 2) Add the font's .yy file as an Included File (found in the font's folder in the project directory)